Variational measurement-based quantum computation for generative modeling: Results

 To provide insights into the comparative performances and capabilities of the models $\tilde{\mathcal{E}}_c, \mathcal{E}_c$ and $U_c$, we conduct a series of simulations where all models are trained to approximate a target distribution generated from each other model.

 In Fig.~\ref{fig:c vs cf}(a)-(c), all models are trained to approximate different target distributions.
 Each model is initialized in the same way as in previous sections with $N=5$ and $D=4$.
 Each training set consists of $6000$ samples and we average over $10$ iterations.
 In Fig.~\ref{fig:c vs cf}(a) the target distribution is generated from a model $\tilde{\mathcal{E}}_c$, in Fig.~\ref{fig:c vs cf}(b) from a model $\mathcal{E}_c$ and in Fig.~\ref{fig:c vs cf}(c) from a model $U_c$.
+We find that only a learning model based on $\tilde{\mathcal{E}}_c$ is able to approximate \emph{all} distributions well, while $\mathcal{E}_c$ fails to learn a distribution based on $\tilde{\mathcal{E}}_c$ better than $U_c$.
+This suggests that a learning model based on $\tilde{\mathcal{E}}_c$ is more versatile and expressive than both $U_c$ and $\mathcal{E}_c$ as it can approximate both equally well while also outperforming them in approximating a distribution based on $\tilde{\mathcal{E}}_c$.